 - a.
 In full by the specified due date; or - b.
 By two (2) instalments by the specified due date (or as adopted by the Council in the Annual Budget); or - c.
-By four (4) instalments by the specified due date; or - d.
-By a payment arrangement with payments made by the agreed due dates.
+By four (4) instalments by the specified due date (or as adopted by the Council in the Annual Budget); or - d.
+By payment arrangement with payments made by the agreed due dates.